firebase/functions-samples/developer-motivator/README.md

 To deploy and test the sample:

  - Create a Firebase project on the [Firebase Console](https://console.firebase.google.com)
+ - In the Google Analytics for Firebase dashboard, in the `Events` tab, mark the `app_remove` event a conversion event by switching the toggle.
+The `first_open` event should already be marked as such.
  - Install the required dependencies by running `npm install` in the `functions` directory
  - Add this log to your android project:

     ```bash
     Log.d("Firebase", "token "+ FirebaseInstanceId.getInstance().getToken());
     ```
  - Run your app on your device and copy the device token from the android logcat
  - Set the `dev_motivator.device_token` Google Cloud environment variables.
 For this use:

     ```bash
     firebase functions:config:set dev_motivator.device_token="your_developer_device_token"
     ```
  - Deploy your project's code using `firebase deploy`
  - You'll now get a notification on your mobile when a user opens your app for the first tie and when they uninstall your app.